1949 Israeli Constituent Assembly election: Background

 During the establishment of the state of Israel in May 1948, Israel's national institutions were established, which ruled the new state.
 These bodies were not elected bodies in the pure sense, and their members originated from the management of the Jewish agency and from the management of the Jewish National Council.

 The Israeli Declaration of Independence stated that:

-However, the elections were not held before the designated date due to the ongoing war and were cancelled twice.
+However, the elections were not held before the designated date due to the ongoing war and were cancelled twice, while no constitution was ever adopted.
 The elections were eventually held on 25 January 1949.

 Preparations for the elections

 These were the first elections held in Israel, and as such they demanded special preparations.
 On 5 November 1948 the Provisional State Council decided that the Constituent Assembly would consist of 120 members.
-On 8 November 1948 a population census was held which was later used in part for the preparations of the voters guide (the census was essential due to the rise of new immigrants and because of the Arab inhabitants of the British Mandate became refugees after the war).
-For the purpose of the census the entire country was under curfew for seven hours, from five in the afternoon and until midnight.
+On 8 November 1948 a population census was held which was later used in part for the preparations of the voters guide (the census was essential due to the rise of new immigrants and because of the Arab inhabitants of the British Mandate who became refugees after the war).
+For the purpose of the census the entire country was under curfew for seven hours, from five in the afternoon until midnight.
 Another issue was the issue of the Electoral System.
 Suggestions were made of different Electoral Systems, but eventually it was decided to maintain the relative electoral system which existed in the elections for the Assembly of Representatives of the Jewish community in British controlled Palestine, and that the Constituent Assembly elected would be the one to determine the future electoral system in Israel.

 A thousand polling stations were prepared across the country.
 According to census, the number of eligible voters consisted of half a million people.